Seth-Carter/uk-history-tourist/README.md

-This is a simple static blog site created with GatsbyJS and Bootstrap.
+This is a static blog site created with GatsbyJS and Bootstrap.

 It also features Styled Components for custom CSS in JS and React Helmet for metadata insertion.